SuperOfficeDocs/superoffice-docs/user-guide/en/diary/activity.md

 * The other columns in the activities list show various information about the activity.
 If not all the text in a field is visible, hold the mouse pointer over it to display it in a tooltip.

-The activities displayed depend on which of the following checkboxes you have selected at the bottom of the section tab:
+The activities displayed depend on which checkboxes you select at the bottom of the section tab:

 * Follow-ups (appointments, tasks and phone calls)
 * Documents (email, letters, and other documents)